 Our Sunday School, called School of Discipleship, is a time of growing in the knowledge and grace of the Lord for the whole family.
-We meet from 10:15 to 11:00 a.m. in Calvin Hall, beginning January 22.
-Please note that we will not meet March 12 & 19 (spring break) or April 16 (Easter Sunday).
+During the school year months we meet from 10:15 to 11:00 a.m. in Calvin Hall (only exception is the College class, see below).

 CLASSES FOR CHILDREN

 2 Year Olds: Ashley Eaton & Emily Serven, E104

 3 Year Olds: Ellen Stroud & Caroline Stanley, E102

 4 and 5 Year Olds: Beg.
 Catechism—Melva Loock, JoJo Cortright, and Victoria Hendrix, E105

 1st Grade: Elem.
 Catechism—Aaron & Robyn Rhinehart, E100